opensourcerails-org/site/README.md

 ## Production requirements

-As of this blame, it hums along nicely with
+As of this blame, production hums along nicely at ~800MB of RAM.
+Assume 2GB to be safe.

 ## Todos